pauloRohling/throw/README.md

 - `Any`: Formats any type using the `%+v` format.
 - `Json`: Formats any type as json using the `json.Marshal` function.

+## Examples

+Please refer to the [examples](https://github.com/pauloRohling/throw/blob/main/EXAMPLES.md) for more information on how to use Throw.

 ## Testing

 Throw provides a helper function to assert that the error is of the expected type in a more idiomatic way.